 LSD is a hallucinogen.
 There's not a great deal known about the effects of it, but it's thought that it causes chemicals to over-produce in the brain, causing confusion and over stimulation.
 Hallucinations, reduced reaction time and blurred vision are also linked with LSD.

 It's worth mentioning alcohol as it is probably the most commonly used legal substance.
-However many drivers aren't aware of how many units constitute as over the limit.
-For more details check out our drink-driving guide.

 What happens if I’m caught drug driving?